exfalsoquodlibet/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-    ├── CONTRIBUTORS.md
-    ├── data
+    ├── CONTRIBUTING.md    <- Guide to how potential contributors can help with your project ├── data
     │   ├── external             <- Data from third party sources.
     │   ├── interim              <- Intermediate data that has been transformed.
     │   ├── processed            <- The final, canonical data sets for modeling.
     │   └── raw                  <- The original, immutable data dump.
     │
-    ├── docs                     <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── docs                            <- A default Sphinx project; see sphinx-doc.org for details │   ├── pull_request_template.md    <- Pull request template
+    │
     ├── models                   <- Trained and serialized models, model predictions, or model summaries │